 About 50 million people in the baby boomer generation are entering, or will soon enter, into their “golden years” of retirement.
 As this new generation moves closer to retirement each year, what are they expecting for their senior living years?
 And how can the senior living industry adapt to their expectations and market effectively to them?

-The oldest of the baby boomers hit 65 in 2011, and the rest are following suit, with about 10,000 baby boomers turning 65 each day since.
-In fact, this aging generation is raising the median age of Americans, once at 29.5 in 1960 to a projected 50 years old in 2030.
-This generational cohort is being introduced to the senior living industry in record numbers and has the potential to change the current senior living industry with their expectations and needs, as well as increase occupancy and flood the market with demand.
+The oldest of the baby boomers hit 65 in 2011.
+The rest are following suit, with about 10,000 baby boomers turning 65 each day since.
+In fact, this aging generation is raising the median age of Americans.
+Once at 29.5 in 1960, the projected median age in 2030 is 50 years old.
+This generational cohort is being introduced to the senior living industry in record numbers.
+It brings the potential to change the current senior living industry with their expectations and needs, as well as increase occupancy and flood the market with demand.

 Senior living’s leads and prospects pool is expanding to record numbers.
-With some aging seniors opting for home caregivers and the pandemic causing trepidation about senior living,it’s more important than everto address the growing concerns and needs of the generation to support the influx in the market.
+However, some aging seniors are opting for home caregivers and the pandemic is causing trepidation about senior living.
+So it’s more important than ever to address the growing concerns and needs of the generation to support the influx in the market.
 Here, we’ll discuss how the senior living community can adapt and market to baby boomers and their needs and expectations.

 But First, Who Are Baby Boomers?